moinwiki/moin/CONTRIBUTING.md

 We encourage you to split complex changes into smaller, focused pull requests.
 This makes it easier to review and merge your contributions.

-## Development setup
+## Development Setup

 To begin contributing, you need to set up your development environment.
 Follow the steps below to get started:

- * Fork the main moin repository from GitHub
+ * Fork the main Moin repository on GitHub.
- * Clone your repo to your local development system
+ * Clone your fork (repository) to your local development system.
- * Create a virtualenv and download Python packages
+ * Create a virtual environment and install the required Python packages.
- * Activate the virtualenv
+ * Activate the virtual environment.
- * Create a wiki instance with help data and a welcome page
+ * Create a wiki instance with help data and a welcome page.
- * Start the built-in server
+ * Start the built-in server.

 For details on setting up your environment, please refer to the MoinMoin development documentation at